TinyGraphEstimator: Adapting Lightweight Language Models for Graph Structure Inference: Proposed solution

 Graphs are stored accompanied by metadata that capture key structural properties.
 Each graph is represented as an edge list, where every line specifies a pair of connected node identifiers.
 The dataset consists of 1,200 graphs for training and 120 graphs for testing, evenly distributed across the three models.
 This design provides a well-controlled yet structurally varied benchmark for assessing the generalization and reasoning abilities of lightweight language models in inferring global and local graph parameters.

-All generated graphs, along with their metadata and manifest files, constitute the TinyGraphEstimator dataset, which is one of the key contributions of this work.
-It is publicly available to support reproducibility and further research on graph-structured reasoning in language models.
-The dataset provides a balanced and well-documented collection of connected graphs spanning diverse generative models, enabling systematic evaluation of inference performance across structural regimes.
+All generated graphs, along with their metadata and manifest files, constitute the TinyGraphEstimator dataset, one of the key contributions of this work.
+It is publicly accessible\footnote{https://doi.org/10.5281/zenodo.17387934} to support reproducibility and further research on graph-structured reasoning in language models.